xenigmus/nuclei-installer/README.md

 ---

 This `README.md` provides clear guidance on how to use the script, what it installs, and licensing information under GNU GPL v3.0.
-Remember to replace `<repository_url>` and `<repository_name>` with your actual repository information, and ensure the LICENSE file reflects the GNU GPL v3.0 terms.